aharonium/opensiddur.org/posts/HTML/prayers/solilunar/solar-cycles/new-sun/at-sunrise-by-hayyim-nahman-bialik-1903.html.md

 <hr />

 The poem, "Im Shamesh" (At Sunrise) was written by Ḥayyim Naḥman Bialik in Kishinev on 24 Sivan 5664 (19 June 1903).
-This unattributed English translation was published on pages 98-99 of <em>Chaim Nachman Bialik: Poems from the Hebrew</em>, an anthology of Bialik's work edited by L.V.
+This English translation by Dr. Leonard Victor Snowman was published on pages 98-99 of <em>Chaim Nachman Bialik: Poems from the Hebrew</em>, an anthology of Bialik's work edited by L.V.
 Snowman (with an introduction by Vladimir Jabotinsky) in 1924.
 Transcription of the Hebrew by <a href="https://benyehuda.org/bialik/bia062.html">Project Ben-Yehuda</a>.
 I have made some very slight changes to Bialik's lines in order to accomodate the English translation. --Aharon Varady

 <h3>Source(s)</h3>